 Those who do not wish to use the Face Unlock feature can still log in using their PIN and then also opt out of Face Unlock for future logins.
-They need to click on SETTINGS on the top right hand side of the Me tab, once they have logged into the time clock app.
+They need to click on SETTINGS on the top right-hand side of the screen, once they have logged into the time clock app.

-Their clock in experience will revert to using the existing pin method.
+Their clock in method will revert to using the PIN method.

 For an optimal clock in experience, make sure your time clock faces a plain wall in an environment that is not too noisy if you are using voice commands.

-The end to end experience is considerably faster than the existing clock in and clock out functionality per employee.
+The end to end Touchless Clock In experience is considerably faster than the PIN clock in and clock out functionality per employee.

 Where does Deputy store profile or time clock photos?